lbchanjr/lbchanjr.github.io/README.md

 ## Educational Background
 <br>
-I graduated with a bachelor's degree in Computer Engineering which is a 5-year academic program at the University of San Carlos in the Philippines and continued my studies here in Canada by taking up a post-graduate certificate program in Mobile Application Development and Strategy at George Brown College in Toronto.
+I graduated with a Bachelor of Science degree in Computer Engineering which is a 5-year academic program at the University of San Carlos in the Philippines and continued my studies here in Canada by taking up a post-graduate certificate program in Mobile Application Development and Strategy at George Brown College in Toronto.

 <img align="left" src="./images/toolbox.png" alt="Toolbox icon" width=75 />